thoughtspot/thoughtspot.github.io/_data-integrate/troubleshooting/enable-ODBC-log.md

 4. Set `LogPath` to a directory to save the logs.

-   The `LogPath` is the fully qualified path where ThoughSpot should write the logs.
+   The `LogPath` is the fully qualified path where ThoughtSpot should write the logs.

-2. Work with ThoughSpot Support to restart the Simba serivce.
+2. Work with ThoughtSpot Support to restart the Simba serivce.

     The node IP may change because of the restart.
 If this happens, repeat the entire procedure.